mringwal/multibus/README.md

 ### Python
 The Python binding provides a simple API to access and test connected devices.

-To suport other transports than the one provided via Python Serial module, only the abstract `multibus_connection.py` interface has to be implemented
+To support other transports than the one provided via Python Serial module, only the abstract `multibus_connection.py` interface has to be implemented

 The protocol generator generates `multibus_protocol.py` in `host/python/generated`.